COVID-19 IG advice for social care

 - setting a strong password

-- using secure channels to communicate e.g. tools/apps that use encryption
+- using secure channels to communicate, for example tools and apps that use encryption

 Information should be safely transferred to the appropriate health and care record as soon as it is practical to do so.